opnsense/docs/source/development/frontend/models_customfields.rst

 Use in model
 .................

-The validation can be used as any standard type, but using :code:`.\` the model knows it concerns a local field.
+The validation can be used as any standard type, when prefixed with :code:`.\ ` the model knows it concerns a local field.

 .. code-block:: xml